-The Department, as of September 30, 2021 and 2020, had a total collected balance of \$291,844,111 and \$283,704,396, respectively, in Passenger Facility Charges (PFC) Revenues, including interest on PFC cash balances, since the inception of the program in April 1, 1994.
-The Department has capital expenditures from PFC sources totaling \$247,695,054 and \$232,516,376, respectively, over the same time period.
-As of September 30, 2021 and 2020, the Department was authorized to collect \$311,206,576 in PFC revenues.
+The Department, as of September 30, 2022 and 2021, had a total collected balance of \$304,798,074 and \$291,844,111, respectively, in Passenger Facility Charges (PFC) Revenues, including interest on PFC cash balances, since the inception of the program in April 1, 1994.
+The Department has capital expenditures from PFC sources totaling \$254,069,880 and \$247,695,054, respectively, over the same time period.
+As of September 30, 2022 and 2021, the Department was authorized to collect \$318,782,989 in PFC revenues.
 The Department is authorized to collect \$4.50 per enplaned passenger per FAA policy.

-Economic Factors, Fiscal Year 2021 Budget, and Airline Rates
+Economic Factors, Fiscal Year 2022 Budget and Airline Rates

-- Compare to prior year, PBIA experienced a 1.8% increase in air carrier flight operations as of September 30, 2021.
-The increase in air carrier capacity resulted in an increase in variable revenue streams that are tied to passenger traffic, such as airline operational activity fees and revenues generated by passenger activity such as car rentals and other airport concessions. - The Department's fiscal year 2022 operating expense budget total \$59.9 million, not including Interfund transfers and reserves, which represents an increase of 3% from the prior year budget.
-Pursuant to County requirements, contracts must be fully budgeted even though actual expenses are likely to be less, therefore, the Department expects actual expenditures for fiscal year 2022 to be approximately \$55 million.
-Operating revenues are budgeted at \$66.4 million for fiscal year 2022. - The fiscal year 2021 terminal rates averaged \$41.93 per square foot; landing fees were \$1.19 per 1,000 lbs. of landed weight.
-The fiscal year 2020 terminal rates averaged \$42.69 per square foot; landing fees were \$1.36 per 1,000 lbs. of landed weight.
-Airline cost per enplanement (CPE) in fiscal years 2021 and 2020 was \$7.01 and \$7.63, respectively.
-Management believes these CPE rates to be among the lowest in the state of Florida.
-Rates and cost per enplanement are stated net of estimated revenue sharing payouts to signatory airlines. - The Coronavirus Response and Relief Supplemental (CRRSAA) Act (Public Law 116-260) was signed into law on December 27, 2020 to provide economic relief to eligible U.S. airports and eligible concessions to prevent, prepare for, and respond to the COVID-19 pandemic.
-The Federal Aviation Administration (FAA) has established the Airport Coronavirus Response Grant program (ACRGP) to distribute these funds in the form of grants to all airports that are part of the national airport system. - The Department was awarded approximately \$7.7 Million in FAA ACRGP funding.
-Under the FAA ACRGP funding, an airport owner/sponsor may use these funds for cost related to operating and maintenance cost to combat the spread of pathogens at the airport, and debt service payments.
+- Compare to prior year, PBIA experienced a 25% increase in air carrier flight operations as of September 30, 2022.
+The increase in air carrier capacity resulted in an increase in variable revenue streams that are tied to passenger traffic, such as airline operational activity fees and revenues generated by passenger activity, such as car rentals and other airport concessions. - The Department's fiscal year 2023 operating expense budget total \$63.8 million not including Interfund transfers and reserves, which represents an increase of 6% from the prior year budget.
+Pursuant to County requirements, contracts must be fully budgeted even though actual expenses are likely to be less, therefore, the Department expects actual expenditures for fiscal year 2023 to be approximately \$60 million.
+Operating revenues are budgeted at \$79.3 for fiscal year 2023. - The fiscal year 2022 terminal rates averaged \$23.02 per square foot; landing fees were \$0.45 per 1,000 lbs. of landed weight.
+The fiscal year 2021 terminal rates averaged \$42.69 per square foot; landing fees were \$1.36 per 1,000 lbs. of landed weight.
+Airline cost per enplanement (CPE) in fiscal years 2022 and 2021 was \$3.06 and \$7.01, respectively.
+Management believes these CPE rates to be among the lowest in the State of Florida.
+Rates and cost per enplanement are stated net of estimated revenue sharing payouts to signatory airlines. - The Coronavirus Response and Relief Supplemental (CRRSAA) Act (Public Law 116-260) was signed into law on December 27, 2020, to provide economic relief to eligible U.S. airports and eligible concessions to prevent, prepare for, and respond to the COVID-19 pandemic.
+The Federal Aviation Administration (FAA) has established the Airport Coronavirus Response Grant program (ACRGP) to distribute these funds in the form of grants to all airports that are part of the national airport system. - The Department was awarded approximately \$23.77 million in FAA ARPA funding.
+Under the FAA ARP funding, an airport owner/sponsor may use these funds for cost related to operating and maintenance cost to combat the spread of pathogens at the airport, and debt service payments.
+Providing rent and minimum annual guarantee (MAG) relief for Concessions at Primary airports.